Last Updated on

 The type of grind you need will largely dictate what the best coffee grinder is.
 If you plan to use your grinder to get several different types of grinds for everything from a French press to espresso, see which one shows up across all the categories you’ll use the most and look into those.

 If you’re going for a coarse grind, there’s a good chance you’re hoping to get the most flavor out of the French press or pour over method as possible.
-In this case, a flat burr grinder would be ideal.
+In this case, a flat burr grinder would be ideal for coarse consistency.
 The uniform grind—compared to the bimodal distribution of coffee ground in a conical burr grinder and the mix of sizes you’re likely to get from a blade grinder—will yield much better results for a French press.

 Ah, the happy medium.
 You can’t go wrong with a burr grinder (either type is fine), but even blade grinders are okay if you’re in a pinch and on a budget.